 Assistant Dean / Sgan Menahel and Ra"m

 Rav Leibowitz attended Sha'alvim for two years before studying at Yeshiva University.
-At YU, he earned semicha ordination from RIETS, a B.A. in Modern Jewish History and Philosophy, and an M.A. and Ph.D. from Yeshiva's Bernard Revel Graduate School.
-Rav Leibowitz currently lives on the Sha'alvim campus with is family and he serves as one of the Ramim.
-Rav Leibowitz has written a number of Torah and scholarly articles, and is the author of Hashgachah Pratis: An Exploration of Divine Providence and Free Will (2009), Eynecha Pekuchos (Hebrew, 2014), The Early Rishonim: A Gemara Student's Guide (2015), and The Neshamah: A Study of the Human Soul (2018).
+There he earned his B.A. from Yeshiva College in Modern Jewish History and Philosophy, his M.A. and Ph.D. from Yeshiva's Bernard Revel Graduate School in Medieval History an Talmudic Literature, and Semicha Ordination from Yeshiva's Rabbi Isaac Elchanan Theological Seminary.
+Currently, he serves as a Ra"m for Shana Alef.
+Rav Leibowitz has written a number of Torah and scholarly articles in journals including Tradition, Hakirah, and Yeshurin.
+He is also the the author of Hashgachah Pratis: An Exploration of Divine Providence and Free Will (2009), Eynecha Pekuchos (Hebrew, 2014), The Early Rishonim: A Gemara Student's Guide (2015), The Neshamah: A Study of the Human Soul (2018), and The Later Rishonim: A Gemara Student's Guide (2020).

 Rav Noam Koenigsberg studied at Yeshivat Shaalvim from 1989-1992 and went on to receive a BA from Yeshiva University in Jewish Studies and an MA in Jewish Philosophy from the Bernard Revel Graduate School.
 He then returned to the Shaalvim Kollel from 1994-1998 and then moved to Gush Katif, where he served as a Ra"M in Yeshivat Torat Hachaim and in Gush Katif's Midrasha for women.
 Later, after first serving as the Av Bayit at Sha'arei Mevaseret Zion, Rav Noam returned to Shaalvim, where he currently serves as a Ra"m for the overseas program.
 Through it all, he has been a stalwart staff member of the NCSY Kollel.